Higher Hochschild cohomology, Brane topology and centralizers of $E_n$-algebra maps: Introduction

+\textbf{Question:} \emph{ Is it possible to lift the $n$-Poisson algebra structure on the homology of $Map(S^n, M)$ to a structure of (framed) $E_n$-algebras on the (suitably shifted) chains of $Map(S^n, M)$ with coefficient in an arbitrary ring $k$?}

+For an $n$-connected closed and oriented manifold $M$, we give a positive answer to this conjecture. \begin{theorem} Let $M$ be an $n$-connected Poincar\'e duality space whose homology groups are projective $k$-modules.
+The shifted chain complex $C_{\ast+\dim(M)} (Map(S^n, M))$ has a natural $E_{n+1}$-algebra structure which induces the Sullivan-Voronov sphere product in homology

-when $M$ is an oriented closed manifold. \end{theorem} This $E_{n+1}$-algebra structure can be seen an higher dimensional analogue of the genus $0$ part of a topological conformal field theory.
+when $M$ is an oriented closed manifold. \end{theorem} This $E_{n+1}$-algebra structure can be seen as a higher dimensional analogue of the genus $0$ part of a topological conformal field theory.

-Our approach is based on an \emph{algebraic model} of the chains on the mapping spaces generalizing \emph{Hochschild cochains} whose use proved to be a fruitful model for string topology operations.
-Hochschild cohomology groups of an algebra $A$ with value in a bimodule $N$ are defined as
+Our approach is based on an \emph{algebraic model} of the chains on the mapping spaces generalizing \emph{Hochschild cochains}, a fruitful model for string topology operations.
+This algebraic model is an instance of factorization homology for commutative or $E_\infty$-algebras which we develop in sections~\ref{S:HHforEinftyAlg} and~\ref{S:Operation}.